ice-energy/sharedhugo/content/post/post_001/GithubHugo.md

  - [ice-energy.github.io/user1](https://ice-energy.github.io/user1)
  - [ice-energy.github.io/user9](https://ice-energy.github.io/user9)

-3 questions you probably have after looking at that:
+Three questions you probably have after looking at that:

  1. We have a github account?
  2. Holy Cow, how'd you do that?